percona/everest-doc/docs/upgrade_with_cli.md

 Following the upgrade, your databases should not experience any downtime.
 Your backup, restore, and monitoring functionalities should continue to operate normally.

-In the unlikely event that your upgrade fails, and you need to manually migrate these resources, follow the in the []() section.
+In the unlikely event that your upgrade fails, and you need to manually migrate these resources, follow the in the [How to resolve upgrade failures in Percona Everest 1.2.0](#how-to-resolve-upgrade-failures-in-percona-everest-120) section.

 ## How to address a failed upgrade